IBM-Cloud/ibm-cloud-cli-sdk/README.md

 # Build and run plugin

-Download and install the Bluemix CLI.
-See instructions [here](https://clis.ng.bluemix.net).
+Download and install the IBM Cloud CLI.
+See instructions [here](https://clis.cloud.ibm.com).

 Compile the plugin source code with `go build` command, for example